maneatsbible/maneatsbible.github.io/betterdispute/README.md

 - No self-challenges
 - One unresolved challenge at a time
-- All permissions scoped to dispute
+- All permissions scoped per dispute

 ---

 ## Challenge Targeting

 Each challenge includes:

 - targetPersonId

 Only target may answer.